“And so the adventure begins…..”

 I had never really thought of Bangkok as an adventure destination.
 Sure some of the street food I’ve tried has been an adventure in itself.
 But most activities are pretty low key: Visiting Wat Pho, Wat Arun and the Grand Palace, heading out to the floating markets etc but nothing to really get the heart racing.

 It was while researching ‘adventure’ in Bangkok that I came across Flow House.
-What could be more adventurous than learning to surf in a city that is 220 kilometers from the nearest beach?
+What could be more adventurous than learning to surf in a city that is 220 kilometres from the nearest beach?

 Even though I grew up in Australia I have a confession to make – I have never been surfing.
 Although it seems that everyone I meet overseas assumes I came out of the womb knowing how to surf – I do not.
 So it was up to the instructors at Flow House Bangkok to take Tom and I and teach us how to surf a wave in the heart of Bangkok.